ton-community/ton-docs/docs/v3/documentation/dapps/assets/usdt.md

 ## Advanced details

 :::caution IMPORTANT
-In TON Blockchain Jettons can be created with duplicate names.
+In TON Blockchain jettons can be created with duplicate names.
 Technically, it will not differ in any way from the real USD₮ but it will have no value because of no security.
 You can verify legitimacy and check for fraud only by confirming the Jetton Master address.

 See important [recommendations](/v3/guidelines/dapps/asset-processing/jettons).
 :::